Ruth-Rot/applicationFG/README.md

 # Collaborators
-This program was developed by Shaked Arel, Ruth Lofsky, Hadassa Danesh and Noan Sery Levi.
+This program was developed by Shaked Arel, Ruth Lofsky, Hadassa Danesh and Noam Sery Levi.